 Modeling tutorial by Alan Nadel

-appeared at PCModeler.com
+appeared at PCModeler.com.

 To boldly go where no modeler has gone before?
 Hardly!

-AMT-Ertl's original STAR TREK U.S.S.
-ENTERPRISE model kit (#6676) had been
+The original STAR TREK U.S.S.
+ENTERPRISE model kit from AMT first

-in the 1990s.
-A recent reissue from the original molds by a company called
+Ertl company ceased production in the '90s.
+A recent reissue from the original

 2 shows that despite its flaws and the current availability of more